awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Documentation/TuneInsightsQuery.md

 You should be in the _east_ region
  * If you used the directions in this lab, then this is **Ohio (us-east-2)**

-## If you got zero results or less than three results:
+## If your query returned zero results or less than three results:

 ### Possibility #1: It was been too recent since you did the bucket operations